rmit-s3712674-Sijie-Shi/online-code-editor/README.md

-# An online code test
+# An online javascript code test

-This is an online code test with an online code editor.
-It fully depends on [JDoole](https://docs.jdoodle.com/).
+This is an online code test with an online javascript code editor.
+It fully depends on [JDoole](https://docs.jdoodle.com/) and [react-codemirror](https://github.com/uiwjs/react-codemirror).
 There will be five random questions, and you can submit your answers and will be examined by JDoole API.

 ---